chainpoint/chainpoint-proof-json-schema/README.md

 A simple npm package to validate a Chainpoint v4 Proof, in JSON format, against a JSON Schema (Draft 04).

 Take a look here to learn more about [https://chainpoint.org](https://chainpoint.org)

-## IMPORTANT

-This package does _not_ validate that the hashes in a proof are valid up to an anchor (e.g. BTC, ETH).
-In fact this package doesn't know what a hash is!
-It only validates that the proof you provide it with is a well formed proof according to its schema.
-Nothing more, nothing less.

 ## Learn More About JSON Schema: